1976–77 Paris Saint-Germain FC season

-The 1976–77 season was the 7th season of Paris Saint-Germain FC.
-PSG played most of their home league matches at the Parc des Princes, but also one at the Stade Bauer, with an average attendance of 22,700 spectators per match.
+The 1976–77 season was the 7th season in the history of Paris Saint-Germain FC.
+PSG played most of their home league matches at the Parc des Princes, while also hosting one match at the Stade Bauer, attracting an average of 22,700 spectators per match.
 The club's president was Daniel Hechter.
-The team's manager was Velibor Vasović until May 1977, when Ilija Pantelić took over.
-Mustapha Dahleb was the team captain.
-PSG finished ninth in Division 1 and reached the round of 16 of the Coupe de France.
-Mustapha Dahleb was the club's top scorer this season with 26 goals, 22 of them in the league.
+The team was managed by Velibor Vasović until May 1977, when Ilija Pantelić took over.
+Mustapha Dahleb served as captain.
+PSG finished ninth in Ligue 1 and reached the round of 16 in the Coupe de France.
+Dahleb was the team's top scorer, netting 26 goals in all competitions, including 22 in the league.

+Players

+Squad

+Players who featured in at least one official match for the club.